-Agents are sequentially arranged into generations of size $K$, with agents within each generation placed into \emph{positions} 1 through $K.$ Agents in the first generation (i.e., $i=1,...,K$) have no neighbors.
-A collection of \emph{observation sets}, $\Psi_{k}\subseteq\{1,...,K\}$ for $k=1,...,K$ define the network $M$ for agents in later generations.
+Consider generations networks where agents only observe predecessors from the previous generation.\footnote{This class of networks follows a strand of social-learning literature where agents move in generations, for instance \citet{wolitzky2018learning}, \citet{banerjee2004word}, \citet{burguet2000social}, and \citet*{dasaratha2020learning}.} Agents are sequentially arranged into generations of size $K$, with agents within each generation placed into \emph{positions} 1 through $K.$ Agents in the first generation (i.e., $i=1,...,K$) have no neighbors.
+A collection of \emph{observation sets} $\Psi_{k}\subseteq\{1,...,K\}$ for $k=1,...,K$ define the network $M$ among the agents.
 The agent in position $k$ in generation $t\ge2$ observes agents in positions $\Psi_{k}$ from generation $t-1$ (and no agents from any other generation).
 That is, for $i=(t-1)K+k$ where $t\ge2$ and $1\le k\le K,$ network $M$ has $N(i)=\{(t-2)K+\psi:\psi\in\Psi_{k}\}.$\footnote{\citet*{stolarczyk2017loss} study a related model where only the first generation observes private signals.
 Their main results characterize when no information gets lost between generations, i.e., social learning is completely efficient.} Figure \ref{fig:d2c1} shows an example with $K=3$.